cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 Add CDAP Service
 ----------------
-Start from the Cloudera Manager Admin Console's *Home* page, selecting *Add a Service* from the menu for your cluster:
+Start from the Cloudera Manager Admin Console's *Home* page, selecting *Add Service* from the menu for your cluster:

 .. figure:: ../_images/cloudera/cloudera-csd-01.png
    :figwidth: 100%